On elliptic problems with mixed operators and Dirichlet-Neumann boundary conditions: Introduction

 The term "P.V." stands for Cauchy's principal value, while $C_{n,s}$ is a normalizing constant whose explicit expression is given by

+{ In the literature, there are numerous definitions of nonlocal normal derivatives.
+We consider the one suggested in \cite{MR3651008} for smooth functions $u$ as

-Without discussing the specific instances of how this nonlocal operator appears in real-world situations and the reasons behind studying problems involving such operators, we suggest referring to the well-known Hitchhiker's Guide \cite{MR2944369} and the accompanying references for a deeper understanding of the topic.
-The numerous applications serve as the motivation for the study of mixed operators of the kind $\mathcal{L}$ in the problem \eqref{1} such as the theory of optimum searching, biomathematics, and animal forging, we refer \cite{dipierro2022non, MR4249816, MR2924452, MR3590678, MR3771424} and other common uses include heat transmission in magnetized plasmas, see \cite{blazevski2013local}.
-These types of operators naturally develop in the applied sciences to investigate the changes in physical phenomena that have both local and nonlocal effects and these operators occur, for example, in bi-modal power law distribution systems, see \cite{MR4225516} and also this type of operators emerge in models derived from combining two distinct scaled stochastic processes, for a comprehensive explanation of this phenomenon, we refer \cite{MR1640881}.
-In recent years, there has been a considerable focus on the investigation of elliptic problems involving mixed-type operator $\mathcal{L}$, as in \eqref{1}, exhibiting both local and nonlocal behavior.
-Let us put some light on literature involving mixed operator $\mathcal L$ problems among the existing long list.
-Biagi, Dipierro and Valdinoci \cite{MR4387204} have provided a comprehensive analysis of a mixed local and nonlocal elliptic problem.
-In their study, they establish the existence of solutions to the problem, explore maximum principles that govern the behavior of these solutions, and investigate the interior Sobolev regularity of the solutions.
+} Without discussing the specific instances of how this nonlocal operator appears in real-world situations and the reasons behind studying problems involving such operators, we suggest referring to the well-known Hitchhiker's Guide \cite{MR2944369} and the accompanying references for a deeper understanding of the topic.
+The numerous applications serve as the motivation for the study of mixed operators of the kind $\mathcal{L}$ in the problem \eqref{1} such as the theory of optimum searching, biomathematics, and animal forging, we refer \cite{dipierro2022non, MR4249816, MR2924452, MR3590678}. {Other} common uses include heat transmission in magnetized plasmas, see \cite{blazevski2013local}.
+These types of operators naturally develop{;} in the applied sciences to investigate the changes in physical phenomena that have both local and nonlocal effects and these operators occur, for example, in bi-modal power law distribution systems, see \cite{MR4225516} and also this type of operators emerge in models derived from combining two distinct scaled stochastic processes, for a comprehensive explanation of this phenomenon, we refer \cite{MR1640881}.
+In recent years, there has been a considerable focus on the investigation of elliptic problems involving mixed-type operator $\mathcal{L}$, as in \eqref{1}, exhibiting both local and nonlocal behaviour.
+Let us put some light on literature involving problems with mixed operator $\mathcal L$, among the existing long list. {Cassani et al. in \cite{Cassani} have studied spectral properties, existence, nonexistence and regularity results for the solutions to the class of one-parameter family of elliptic equations which involves mixed local and nonlocal operators}.
+Biagi, Dipierro, Valdinoci {and Vecchi} \cite{MR4387204} have provided a comprehensive analysis of a mixed local and nonlocal elliptic problem.
+In their study, they establish the existence of solutions to the problem, explore maximum principles that govern the behaviour of these solutions, and investigate the interior Sobolev regularity of the solutions.
 Their findings contribute to a deeper understanding of the properties and behavior of solutions to the following type of problem